 Can I make my nanny redundant whilst on furlough?

 Yes.
 Should the role become redundant then your nanny can be given notice of redundancy whilst furloughed.
-Notice pay can be paid at the agreed furlough rate however any unused holiday should be paid at full pay.
+Statutory notice pay should be paid at full pay but contratual notice can be paid at the agreed furlough rate.
+Unused holiday should be paid at full pay.

 From December 2020 Employers can longer claim back via the furlough grant the cost of the notice period pay.